sovity/authority-portal/docs/product/user-documentation/Authority Section.md

 Under "All Connectors", Authority Users and Admins can see all registered connectors of all organizations in the MDS Portal.
 Also, the connector details can be accessed from here.

+## Dashboard & Reporting

+Additionally to the features listed in [Administration and Support](Administration%20and%20Support.md#dashboard--reporting), Authority Users and Admins have access to the following features.

+- They can download a report about all users and their roles.
+- Instead of only their own, all connectors are respected in the connector report.
+- Instead of only their own, they see the status of all connectors.